ssg-research/BliMe/firesim/README.md

 1. Follow instructions at: https://docs.fires.im/en/1.16.0/Initial-Setup/Setting-up-your-Manager-Instance.html

-	- use "FPGA Developer AMI - 1.12.2-40257ab5-6688-4c95-97d1-e251a40fd1fc" instead of what's there
+	- use `FPGA Developer AMI - 1.12.2-40257ab5-6688-4c95-97d1-e251a40fd1fc` instead of what's there

 	- for step 8.2, instead of using the provided text, use the contents in: https://github.com/ssg-research/BliMe-firesim/blob/65b19133bf9a07c0bc211a54b3123b8e48f8d9d5/scripts/machine-launch-script.sh

-1. copy the "firesim.pem" key to the home directory at /home/centos
+1. copy the `firesim.pem` key to the home directory at `/home/centos`

-1. use mosh to login to instance, then clone the blinded-firesim repo and checkout the "1.16.0", "blinded-comp" or "blinded-multiclient" tag/branch *OR* copy corresponding "firesim" artifact folder to instance home directory
+1. use mosh to login to instance.
+Clone the `BliMe-firesim` repo and checkout `blinded-comp` or `blinded-multiclient` branch or the original `https://github.com/firesim/firesim` repo and checkout the `1.16.0` tag.
+Alternatively, fetch the submodules in this directory and copy the corresponding folder to the instance's home directory.

 	- if cloning the BliMe-firesim repo, clone it to a folder called "firesim" instead of the default "BliMe-firesim"
-	- for the "1.16.0" tag, the original GitHub repository can also be used since this is the baseline: https://github.com/firesim/firesim
-	- repeat all the following steps for the 3 branches to get results for the baseline, BliMe-BOOM-1 and BliMe-BOOM-8, respectively
+	- repeat all the following steps for the 3 branches (`1.16.0`, `blinded-comp`, `blinded-multiclient`) to get results for the baseline, BliMe-BOOM-1 and BliMe-BOOM-8, respectively.
+For each branch, delete the `/home/centos/firesim` directory if it exists and replace it with the new one.

-1. in the firesim folder, run "./build-setup.sh"
+1. in the `firesim` folder, run `./build-setup.sh`

 	- enter "y" when asked about being on an unofficial branch